ZikiFlicky/Bonzo/README.md

 # Bonzo
-A small language that allows you to define rules for creating regular expressions.
+A small language that allows you to define rules for creating regular expressions and for searching for patterns in text.

-The language persists only of rules, functions and builtin-functions and allows you to easily create regexes.
+The language persists only of rules, functions and builtin-functions and allows you to match text or generate regexes in an easy and readable way.

 ## Setup
-This was tested only on Ubuntu 20.04.
+This was tested only on my Ubuntu 20.04 machine.

 ### Prerequisites
 * *nix machine
 * CMake >=3.16
-* Make
+* GNU Make
 * C++20 compiler

 ### Downloading